alphagov/government-service-design-manual/service-manual/operations/service-management.md

 into assuring a specific _transition_.

-Service management frameworks tend to acknowledge this, for instance ITIL has a concept of a standard change, but a specific implementation in a given organisation might not.
+Service management frameworks tend to acknowledge this, for instance ITIL has a concept of a standard change (something commonly done, with known risks and hence pre-approved), but a specific implementation in a given organisation might not.

 ## Other frameworks exist